CloudEngineHub/FrameCrafter/README.md

 | 2.
 Full-res 6-to-1     | `model_training/train_480_832_6to1.sh`  | 480×832 | 6 → 1 (fixed)         | 60  | stage 1 |
 | 3.
 Full-res mixed M-to-N | `model_training/train_480_832_mixed.sh` | 480×832 | random M∈[3,9], N=10−M | 30  | stage 2 |

-Stage 3 is what teaches the model to handle variable input view counts at inference time.
+Stage 3 is what teaches the model to handle variable input/output view counts at inference time.
 To resume across stages, uncomment the `--resume_checkpoint` line at the bottom of the next stage's script.